Oliyy/Material-Design-Discord/README.md

 An attempt at a Material Design Discord theme using Beautifuldiscord, more material-like updates soon, Private messaging style is currently broken and I am unsure about square profile pictures amoungst other things,

-## Current Version 1.0

-v1.x B is the first version of this theme, there will be errors and unstyled areas, a lot more is to come in the future.
+v2.x is a seperate version of this theme with a custom wallpaper option, there will be errors and unstyled areas, a lot more is to come in the future.
 In this version it allows better customisation, setting a few variables at the top of the css for easy editing.
 ![alt variables](http://i.imgur.com/i1qhIGY.png)

-### Change log

-+ Added variable to change border-radius for profile pictures,

-+ Changed typing animation

-+ Theme is now released into beta version 1.

 ## Credits -